-This layout by Bob Alderman has now been sold and moved out to Canada.
+This layout by Bob Alderman has now been sold and moved to Vancouver, Canada.

 Albion Quarry is located at the end of a now Freight Only branch off the ex-LNWR Bletchley-Oxford line.
 The branch has been curtailed from its original route of the LNWR to link with the Great Central at Aylesbury.
 Now under the LMS it is showing some prosperity from the renewed working of Albion Quarry.
 The layout depicts the end of the line at a Portland stone quarry.
 The branch is fictitious but the existence of Portland stone at this location is fact, but it was never quarried.